JRoberts94/W19-PWA--Text-Editor/README.md

   - [Questions](#questions)

 ## Description
-This application allows the user to type and edit their text in this text editor.
-The application saves their text and for their next use and the user can also install this application.
+This project allows you to type and edit their text in this JATE project.
+The application saves their text to localstorage and cache for offline useage for their next use.
+Also the application can be installed to your Desktop as a normal app to use anytime.
 I used multiple new technologies and structures such as webpack, service worker and client/server structure.
-The challenges I faced where understanding how the service worker works.
-Also what properties I need to use in the plugins of my webpack file.
-Caching was also a little difficult to write out Syntax-wise, the base concept however makes sense.

 ## Installation
 - `Clone the repo to your local machine`